Mrkojevići: History

+Located south of Bar, the current tribal region of the Mrkojevići would have been the location of the župa of Prapratna in the 11th century.
+The Mrkojevići themselves are first mentioned in Venetian sources in 1409 (Li Marchoe) and 1449 (de Marchois), as being located near Bar.
+In 1442, they supported the Venetians in seizing Bar and, as a reward, gained acknowledgment of their estates and partial tax relief, privileges further reinforced in 1448, when they once again allied with the Venetians in a conflict near Bar.
+This time, they earn complete tax exemption, a yearly stipend, and an increase in their territorial possessions.

-Comparative analysis of oral accounts and archival records shows that Mrkojevići is not a tribe of the same patrilineal ancestry, but a community of different ancestries that grouped and were linked to one another over time.
-Thus, as it is based on common territory and culture, but not kinship relations, it also intermarries within the tribe.
+The Mrkojevići are not a tribe of the same patrilineal ancestry, but a community of different clans that have settled over time in the area.
+The Mrkojevići tribe was therefore not formed on the basis of kinship, but on a territorial basis.
+Mrkojevići's first clan, mentioned in the 15th century, formed the first nucleus, whose name eventually extended to the whole tribal region at the end of the 19th century.

-Mrkojevići's first group the pravi Mrkojevići formed the first nucleus, whose name eventually extended to the whole tribal region.
-In the defter of 1485 of the Sanjak of Scutari we have the first exact population records about Mrkojevići.
-It formed the nahiya of Merkodlar which is marked as one single settlement with 140 households.
+Following the Ottoman conquest of Upper Zeta in 1474 and the subsequent fall of Scutari in 1479, the Mrkojevići are mentioned as a distinct nahiya in the 1485 defter of the newly created Sanjak of Scutari.
+Called the nahiya of Merkodlar, it consisted of a single settlement with 140 households.
 In comparison to the demographic data of southern Montenegro and northern Albania whose settlements rarely had more than 100 households at the time, this settlement, which was probable spread around smaller clusters, was one of the biggest settlements in the borderlands of the Ottoman Empire and the Venetian coastal cities.
 The register of the household heads of pravi Mrkojevići shows that a majority of their names and patronyms were of Orthodox Slavic origin and a minority were Catholic Albanians.
 In the centuries that followed archival records indicate that they assimilated in the Orthodox majority.
 Among the Albanians, names whose origin is traced to medieval tribes in the region like the Bukumiri can be found.
 Slavic anthroponymy in Mrkojevići was frequently followed by the Albanian suffix -za.
 This phenomenon doesn't appear in such widespread form in any other area of Montenegro except for Crmnica to the north of Mrkojevići.
-It has been interpreted as the result of gradual, centuries-long adoption of Slavic culture by an Albanian-speaking population.
-According to Curtis (2012), the Mrkojevići may present a case of an Albanian-speaking population shifting to a Slavic-speaking one.
+It has been interpreted as the result of gradual, centuries-long adoption of Slavic culture by an Albanian-speaking population, with the Mrkojevići representing a case of an Albanian-speaking population shifting to a Slavic-speaking one.